jamestalmage/tang/Readme.md

 @ngInject
 ---------
-The `@ngInject` annotation allows you to inject instances from the angular dependency injection framework directly in to your tests with ease.
+The `@ngInject` annotation allows you to inject instances from the Angular dependency injection framework directly in to your tests with ease.
 Variable names are used to infer the instance name you want injected, so

 ```javascript